adamdennett/EPC_Data_Analysis/HousingAndNetZero.knit.md

 -   EPC Data downloaded from the EPC Open Data Communities API using R and RStudio and a couple of useful R packages (and ChatGPT which helped me translate the incredibly helpful Python example code on the API website into R).
 -   UPRN Data downloaded from the OS Open Data API with the help of the `osdatahub` package for R made by Ordnance Survey
 -   EPC and UPRN data joined in R with the help of the `dplyr` package
--   All code for downloading this data or data for other local authorities with some minor tweaks, can be found on github - <https://github.com/adamdennett/EPC_Data_Analysis>
--   A walk-through guide can be found [here](https://adamdennett.github.io/EPC_Analysis_Website/_site/EPCSpatialAnalysis.html)
 :::

 ::: {.column width="50%"}